marketgoo/badger-landing/updates/badger-new-features-add-custom-logo-reorder-blocks-in-the-reports.md

 First up, we've added the **custom logo feature.**

-Now you can add your logo to your reports and give them a personalized touch that will make your brand stand out.
+Now you can add your logo to your reports and give them a personalized touch to make your brand stand out.
 It's a great way to make your reports look more professional and impress your clients.

 Secondly, you can now **reorder the blocks in your reports.**